-Key Features of PDF Manager
+Key Features

-Merging allows you to combine multiple PDF files into a single document.
+Merging allows you to combine multiple PDF documents into a single document.
 This is ideal for reports, presentations, or scanned pages that require grouping.
 Instead of managing several files, merging creates one organized PDF.

 Splitting divides a PDF into smaller files.
 You can pull out specific pages or separate a large document into sections.